 The evaluation of applicants for admission is based primarily on the student's academic record with particular attention being given to past performance in relevant undergraduate coursework.
 In most cases, it would be expected that the applicant has completed coursework listed below prior to admission.
-Normally, a GPA of at least 3.0/4.0 is required of the Computer Science Department.
+Normally, a GPA of at least 3.0/4.0 is required of the Computer Science Program.

 Relevant Undergraduate Coursework